 Register Now for the September 2017 Intake!

 The Alef Trust offers online PhD, Master’s as well as postgraduate certificates and diploma’s in Consciousness, Spirituality and Transpersonal Psychology.
-The courses are offered in partnership with the Professional Development Foundation and accredited by Middlesex University, UK.
+The courses and programmes are offered in partnership with Liverpool John Moores University (LJMU), UK.
+The programme is validated/accredited by LJMU, meaning that the university ensures the quality of the MSc.
+The MSc is further enhanced by our partnership with the Scientific and Medical Network (SMN), UK, a worldwide professional community for open-minded, rigorous and evidence-based enquiry into themes bridging science, spirituality and consciousness.
 Alongside the graduate programs Alef Trust also offers individual courses through the Open Learning program which cover the following speciality areas:

 - Creativity and Transformation